Algovate/aria-cluster/docs/database.md

 ## Configuration

-You can configure the database backend in several ways:
+You can configure the database backend in two ways:

 ### 1. Using Environment Variables